Myzhar/ros2_test_composition/README.md

 ## Problems with ROS 2 Humble

+> :pushpin: **Note**:: The problem seems to affect only ROS 2 Humble.
+I was not able to reproduce it with ROS 2 Jazzy.

 This is what happens when killing the launch file in ROS 2 Humble:

 ```bash